EYW wants your food photos!

 When: Daily, 8am-11pm

 Alternatively: We hear the kedgeree is very good at The Wolseley (160 Piccadilly, map)—always a nice posh setting for breakfast or lunch—where it’s served with a runny poached egg.
-Historic Simpson’s-in-the-Strand (100 Strand, map) offers it with smoked haddock on its weekdays-only breakfast menu, while on weekends only, Penk’s (79 Salusbury Rd., Queens Park, map) in north London does a spiced kedgeree with bacon, sultanas, and yogurt in addition to the usual suspects.
+Historic Simpson’s-in-the-Strand (100 Strand, map) offers it with smoked haddock on its weekdays-only breakfast menu.
+Dean Street Townhouse (69-71 Dean St., map) would be a great bet too, considering the high quality of the hotel-restaurant's food and its dedication to seasonal British fare.